 Most LPEF grants are made to institutions in Georgia, however, a few grants are made to institutions in Virginia that Mrs. Evans supported during her lifetime.
 The foundation prefers to work with well-established institutions and projects that have strong leadership and support from other funding sources.

-Education grants are awarded to health education, higher education, and select independent schools in Georgia.
+Education grants support health education, higher education, and select independent schools in Georgia.
 One top priority is the development of the pediatric residency program at Children’s Healthcare of Atlanta and Emory University School of Medicine.
 Institutional projects at Georgia’s private colleges and universities are also a priority.
-This funder looks for SACS-accredited private schools in Atlanta with open admissions, good academic programs, stable enrollments, and sound finances.
+This funder supports SACS-accredited private schools in Atlanta with open admissions, good academic programs, stable enrollments, and sound finances.
 To a lesser extent, it also continues to support independent and higher education schools in Virginia that Mrs. Evans supported in her life.
 Public schools and individuals are not funded.

 The funder is part of the Southeastern Council of Foundations and the Georgia Grantmakers Alliance.
 It is affiliated with, but a separate grantmaking entity, from the Robert W. Woodruff Foundation, the Joseph B. Whitehead Foundation, and the Lettie Pate Whitehead Foundation.

-In a recent year, this foundation awarded 16 grants totaling over $20 million.
-These grants ranged in size from $65,000 to $4.5 million.
-Most of that funding went towards arts and culture, closely followed by higher education.
+In a recent year, this foundation awarded 20 grants totaling over $21 million.
+These grants ranged in size from $120,000 to $5 million.
+Most of that funding supported arts and culture, closely followed by higher education.
 Health education has also been a priority here.
-In lesser amounts, support is typically provided to independent education and religious causes as well.
+In lesser amounts, it typically provides support to independent education and religious causes as well.
 In the past decade, health and human services grants in small amounts have been provided.

-You can apply for a grant with this funder, and proposals are accepted on a rolling basis.
+Grant seekers can apply for a grant with this funder, and proposals are accepted on a rolling basis.
 Get your proposal in by February 1 to be considered in April or by September 1 to be considered in November.
-A list of previous grants can be viewed here.
+View a list of previous grants here.

-General questions can be directed to the staff at 404-522-6755 or by email at firstname.lastname@example.org.
+Direct general questions to the staff at 404-522-6755 or by email at firstname.lastname@example.org.
 The Foundation shares an office and staff with other Whitehead family philanthropies, however, each foundation is governed by its own board and charter.